rit-sse/OneRepoToRuleThemAll/app/markdown/governing-docs/primary-officers-policy.md

 * Handle project proposals
 * Liaison between individual project heads and the Society
 * Have weekly meetings for larger projects and bi-monthly meetings for smaller projects
+* Coordinate projects and volunteers for Imagine RIT

 ### Talks

 * Coordinate frequent talk presentations
 * Have all talks recorded and posted to Facebook

+### Career Development

+* Ongoing mock interviews
+* Resume reviews
+* Highlight alternative paths and career options for people in computing
+* Slides in meetings for conferences, networking events
+* Slides with blurb from a co-op student about their experience

+### Marketing

+* Post Slack announcements
+* Maintain social media (FB, twitter, instagram)
+* Collect pictures
+* Design and post posters

 Membership
 ----------